xarantolus/notality/README.md

 ### Features
 * Create, edit, delete and reorder notes
 * Automatic dark/light mode depending on the system-wide setting
+* Import/Export your notes to save them externally
 * Localization for English and German

 ### Screenshots